javimanotas/fractals/README.md

 Screenshots are saved into [Application.dataPath](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Application-dataPath.html).

-> [!NOTE]
-> Unfortunately, not all platforms or hardware supports double precision on decimal values in compute shaders.
-If this is the case, you will see a black screen.

 > [!WARNING]
 > Even though the program is optimized, enabling high-quality settings can result in very expensive GPU calls, which might cause the program to crash.
-Please read this document carefully before using the program and try rendering in multiple frames if you are not sure.
+Please read this document carefully before using the program and try rendering in multiple frames if you are not sure about the computational impact of certain parameters.

 ---